 Additionally, Google Analytics 4 helps you easily find and delete user data upon request, which means you can stay compliant with “the right to be forgotten.”

 Looking to get started with a site implementation?
 Google has some valuable resources and a step-by-step guide to implementing Google Analytics 4 properties on your website’s analytics property.

 Build new personas and segment your audiences based on first-party data

 Because you’ll be using first-party data moving forward, you need your personas to be as accurate as possible; working with inaccurate or baseless buyer personas is a huge waste of time and resources.
 But you can’t keep relying on third-party data to build your buyer personas.
 Ask any marketer how accurate their third-party data is, and you’ll probably get back a “not very.”
-Survey data collected by Deloitte in 2017 unearthed some startling facts about first-party data’s ugly cousin:
+Survey data collected by Deloitte unearthed some startling facts about first-party data’s ugly cousin:

 - Over 66% of respondents said that the third-party data about them was zero to 50% accurate as a whole

 - Around 71% of all third-party data was deemed inaccurate after a review by survey respondents

 As part of a first-party data strategy, personas based on first-party data are crucial to providing a personalized e-commerce marketing and advertising experience.
 Buyer personas based on first-party data have a number of benefits, including a 10–20% reduction in marketing and sales costs, a 20% higher customer satisfaction rate, a 10–15% increase in sales conversion rates, and a 20–30% increase in employee engagement.

 Start by leveraging all the first-party data you can to build your personas.
 This might include data like location, age, purchase history, audience research, CRM data, or user account information, all of which can be consensually collected without the use of third-party data or cookies.

 Maximize your first-party data with Bazaarvoice